 - 1. Try to locate variables which are close related to each other in the same bank. - 2.
 Try to locate all variables accessed in the same function in the same bank. - 3.
-Switching between bank 0 and 3, or bank 1 and 2 require more instructions than the other combinations. - 4.
+Switching between bank 0 and 3, or bank 1 and 2 require more instructions than the other combinations.
+Note that this does not apply to the Enhanced 14 bit core. - 4.
 Use as few banks as possible.
 Fill bank 0 first, then bank 1, etc. - 5.
 Remember that local variables and function parameters also may require updating of the bank selection bits.